In-House Diagnostics

 Fecal Analysis

-All samples are sent to IDEXX Laboratory, where they use a screening protocol with Elisa technology that detects antigens released from adult hookworms, roundworms, and whipworms.
-Other things the technician will look for include blood in the stool, mucous, and other things, such as pieces of plastic or other non-food items that indicate your pet ate something they should not have eaten.
+All samples are sent to IDEXX Laboratory, where they use a screening protocol that detects antigens released from adult hookworms, roundworms, and whipworms.
+Please be sure to bring a stool sample for testing.

 Urinalysis